Pinku1211/nirjhara-fitness/questions_and_answers.md

 #### Answer: C

-<i>JavaScript is a dynamically typed language.
+<i>In this code, we have a function called sum that takes two parameters, a and b, and returns the sum of these two parameters.Then calling the sum function with the arguments.
+Where JavaScript is a dynamically typed language, which means it will attempt to perform type coercion and convert the operands to a common data type when you use the + operator.
 Here, JavaScript will convert the number 1 to a string and concatenate it with the string "2" and output will be a string of '12'.</i>

 </p>
 </details>